Intro to XR

 Jargon is useful shorthand within a group but we know it can be unhelpful to new joiners so we have created this page to help.

 If you come across jargon and acronyms during in-person meetings, you can hold up a 'C' shape with your hand to ask for a clarification.
-You might even do this if you know what it means if it might help other people in the meeting to have it explained.
+You might even do this if you know what it means but feel that an explanation might help other people in the meeting.

 Terms